Home Burial – Can You Bury Someone In Your Garden?

 Yes, it is legal for you to be buried, or to bury someone in your garden if you own the land and the land is far enough away form a water source to fulfil environment agency guidelines.

-When asked if you can bury someone in your garden, the majority of people think that it’s against the law to be buried at home, or maybe only allowed under very special circumstances.
-The truth is however, that as long as certain guildlines are followed to avoid potential public health risks, there is no law what-so-ever against being buried in your own garden, or on any private land given the permission of the landowner.
+When asked if you can bury someone in your garden, the majority of people think that it’s against the law or that maybe it is only allowed under very special circumstances.
+The truth is, however, that as long as certain guidelines are followed (mainly to avoid potential public health risks) there is no law what-so-ever against being buried in your own garden, or on any private land given the permission of the landowner.

 Wealthy families with large estates have for centuries, built a mausoleum or burial chambers and vaults on their land, for the burial of a family member, as have certain religious groups (such as the Quakers) who also often used to bury their loved ones in their garden.
 It is a trend that is again on the increase.

 There is an interesting piece about a lady called Wendii Miller, who arranged everything for her mothers funeral from collecting the body and driving it to its destination to arranging all the paperwork.
 If this interests you, we have a page that details how you organise a cheap DIY funeral

 Firstly, planning permission can be a contentious issue, with some local councils in the past insisting that permission is required as it would be a “change of use” from “garden” to “burial ground”.
 These days though, it is generally accepted that for one or two burials on private land, permission is not needed.
 If a grand monument is erected (such as a mausoleum) then that’s another matter, but as the majority of home burials follow “green” principles with either a tree or shrub being planted over the grave, planning permission should not be an issue (it’s worth double-checking this with them first though, and getting it in writing if possible).